hanyuhanyuhanyu/GodzamoKrazy/README.md

 <details>
 <summary>Click to expand!</summary>

+2022 Oct 03
+* Implement #55 'Add a buy all upgrades function'

 2022 Sep 22
 * AutoSpell's minimum frenzy is now also applied to the double cast and 100% Consistency Combos
 * If a minimum frenzy is set for Auto-Loan and an active loan is being paid back (interest), no loan will be taken even if the total frenzy exceeds the value